-Romania: Hidroelectrica vs ANRE energy regulator over direct electricity exports1.
-March 2016. / SEE Energy News
+Romania: Hidroelectrica vs ANRE energy regulator over direct electricity exports, SEE Energy News

 Hidroelectrica complains and pressures the energy regulator ANRE over its decision to ban electricity exports directly to EU markets, instead state producers are instructed to follow ANRE instructions that all surplus have to be offered at power exchange OPCOM.

 Public power producers lose tens of millions of euros every year because of export limitations on electricity for them, Remus Borza said, Euro Insol representative at Hidroelectrica.